ShiinaRinne/TimelineExtensions/README.md

 ## Introduction

 Some extensions for Unity Timeline.
-You can edit properties in the Timeline more easily **without writing code**
+You can edit properties in the Timeline more easily **without writing code**,<br> or help you quickly develop prototypes.

 [//]: # (This project was originally developed mainly to expand the post-processing volume, and will gradually improve other types in the future.)